 - Rapid swelling: abdomen or legs.

-Fatty liver care usually focuses on the drivers that can be changed safely.
-These may include weight pattern, blood glucose, triglycerides, blood pressure, sleep apnea, alcohol intake, and nutrition quality.
-Medication can support some of these goals, but it works best inside a broader care plan.
+Fatty liver care usually targets the drivers that can be changed safely.
+These may include blood glucose, body weight, triglycerides, blood pressure, sleep apnea, nutrition quality, and alcohol intake.
+Medication may support some goals, but it works best inside a broader care plan.

-Weight loss can reduce liver fat for some people, but the right target varies.
-People using insulin, sulfonylureas, or other glucose-lowering medicines may need closer glucose monitoring during appetite or weight changes.
-People with kidney disease, pregnancy, gastroparesis, eating disorders, or repeated low blood sugar should seek individualized guidance before changing eating patterns.
+Weight loss can reduce liver fat for some people, but the right goal varies.
+People using insulin, sulfonylureas, or other glucose-lowering medicines may need closer glucose monitoring during appetite changes.
+People with kidney disease, pregnancy, gastroparesis, eating disorders, repeated low blood sugar, or cirrhosis should seek individualized guidance before making major diet changes.

 Weight-Loss Progress Calculator